fsat/sbt-in-docker/README.md

 | `~/.sbt/preloaded`  | `/root/.sbt/preloaded` | `r`  | Read only is required to read the cached SBT artifacts. |

+## TODO

+* No support for SBT 0.13.*
+* The SBT build output within container's `STDOUT` doesn't get displayed on the terminal.
+  * Assign name.
+  * Print docker logs.
+* Clean up container after run
+  * With option to disable.

 ## Known issues

-* No support for SBT 0.13.*
 * `sbt console` doesn't work within the Docker container, i.e. no interactive terminal.
-* The SBT build output within container's `STDOUT` doesn't get displayed on the terminal.